How To Become an HVAC Technician

 HVAC Technician Requirements

 According to the U.S. Bureau of Labor Statistics, most HVACR technician employers prefer candidates who have training.
 That’s because HVACR systems are evolving rapidly and are constantly becoming more technologically complex.
-Training won’t only help you prepare to become an HVAC tech, but it will also teach you to stay safe while using some of the latest equipment.
+Training will not only help you prepare to become an HVAC tech, but it will also teach you to stay safe while using some of the latest equipment.

 Kenneth LeClair, lab trainer at Daikin, shared, “A training program is essential.
 It gives you a basic understanding of refrigeration systems, troubleshooting, diagnostics… a technical education is a must.”